John Binns (journalist)

 John Binns (22 December 1772 – 16 June 1860) was a Dublin-born American journalist, the son of ironmonger John Binns (who died in a shipwreck aged about 30 in 1774) and his wife Mary Pemberton.
 A grand-nephew of Irish Patriot politician and member of Dublin Corporation John Binns, he and his older brother Benjamin moved to London and became involved with city's federation of democratic clubs, the London Corresponding Society (LCS).
 Rising to the society's executive council and chairing its general committee in 1795, Binns pressed the society to mobilise mass support to achieve parliamentary reform (he would later state that revolution was his true object).

 In October 1795, with William Duane, Binns chaired a “monster meeting" at which crowds estimated at upwards of 200,000 heard Binns and veteran reformers Joseph Priestley, Charles James Fox, and John Thelwall call for an end to the war with the French Republic, and for universal manhood suffrage and annual parliaments.
-Three days later, George III, in procession to the state Opening of Parliament, had the windows of his carriage smashed by crowd shouting "No King, No Pitt, No war", and was fired at with a dart (the Popgun Plot).
+Three days later, George III, in procession to the state Opening of Parliament, had the windows of his carriage smashed by a crowd shouting "No King, No Pitt, No war", and was fired at with a dart (the Popgun Plot).
 The government seized on the occasion to introduce the Seditious Meetings Act and the Treason Act.
 Together with the encouragement given to magistrates to use their public order powers, the Two Acts effectively muzzled the Society's activities.

 In 1797, Binns and his brother joined the executive committee of the United Britons, an initiative that sought to bring radical democratic societies in England and Scotland together in a revolutionary alliance with the United Irishmen and the French Directory.
 In January 1798, he was detained on returning with a United Britons delegation to Dublin, and was arrested again in February at Margate while seeking to arrange passage for a delegation to France.
 Found in the company of the United Irish agent James Coigly, who was carrying an incriminating address to the Directory, he was tried for, but acquitted of, treason.
 Coigly, who had refused an offer from John Binns to take responsibility for the address, was hanged.
 In March 1799, while attempting in the wake of the defeated rebellion in Ireland to revive the United network, he was again detained.
 Released in March 1801, he accepted American exile.